Xetadot/sign_lang_to_text/README.md

 # AI Legal Assistant for the Rakyat
 <img width="800" height="200" alt="asl" src="https://cdn.prod.website-files.com/672b8fcccce3fc53bb92fb97/672bab1defe652cd000583cc_1.png" />

-This repository contains the source code and resources for a Sign Language Recognition System.
-The aim of this project is to develop a computer vision system that can recognize and interpret sign language gestures in real-time, specifically American Sign Language (ASL).
-This is a **beginner friendly** guide.
+This repository contains the source code and resources for an AI Legal Assistant.
+The aim of this project is to develop an AI-powered legal assistant that can:
+*Summarize legal documents in plain English / Bahasa Melayu.

+*Highlight key clauses (e.g., termination, payment, liabilities).

+*Flag potential risks with easy-to-understand warnings.

+*Provide context by grounding answers in Malaysian laws (via Retrieval-Augmented Generation).

 # Visual Studio Code (VS Code) Installation and Setup
 We will be using `Visual Studio Code` as our main platform to run this model.